ipfs/kubo/docs/config.md

 ###### `Pinning.RemoteServices: Policies.MFS.RepinInterval`

-Defines how often (at most) the pin request should be sent to remote service.
+Defines how often (at most) the pin request should be sent to the remote service.
-When left empty, default interval will be used.
+If left empty, the default interval will be used.
 Values lower than `1m` will be ignored.

 Default: `"5m"`